-With nine out of 10 college students carrying cell phones these days, a growing number of schools are pulling traditional telephone landlines from dormitories, setting up special cellular service, and providing college-specific cell phones.
+With nine out of 10 college students now carrying cell phones, a growing number of schools are pulling traditional telephone landlines from dormitories, setting up special cellular service, and providing college-specific cell phones.

-Morrisville State College in upstate New York has replaced landlines in dormitories with cell phones.
-The University of Scranton in Pennsylvania plans to drop the traditional phone service in dorms this fall, except for a few house phones, and stay in touch with students via their personal cell phones.
+Morrisville State College in upstate New York has replaced the landlines in its dormitories with cell phones.
+The University of Scranton in Pennsylvania plans to drop traditional phone service in its dorms this fall, except for a few house phones, and stay in touch with students via their personal cell phones.
 Austin College in Sherman, Texas, plans to use mainly eMail to contact students.

-The University of Cincinnati (UC) is preparing to offer a free “Bearcat Phone” to an estimated 4,000 incoming freshmen at its June orientation through a partnership with Cincinnati Bell.
+At press time, the University of Cincinnati (UC) was preparing to offer a free “Bearcat Phone” to an estimated 4,000 incoming freshmen at its June orientation through a partnership with Cincinnati Bell.

-Students also would get access to features such as five-digit, on-campus dialing; wireless access to grades and other academic and campus information; and unlimited local calling to other Bell phones, depending on the rate plan they purchase.
-Students could reach campus emergency services with the push of one button.
+Students also would get features such as five-digit, on-campus dialing; wireless access to grades and other information; and unlimited local calling to other Bell phones, depending on the rate plan they purchase.
+Students could reach campus emergency services with the push of a button.
 Siff said the plan is eventually to use a Global Positioning System to locate a student on campus who presses a mobile help button.

 Pricing is still being developed for the rate plans and phones that would be sold to students at discounts.
 A $510 smart phone with discounts might cost about $420 under the UC program, but Siff thinks that cost could be driven down even more.

-UC will invest the equivalent of $1.5 million a year for five years–much of that as new customers for Bell–and Bell will create new wireless internet points and upgrade cellular coverage across campus.
+UC will invest the equivalent of $1.5 million a year for five years–much of that as new customers for Bell–and Bell will create new wireless access points and upgrade cellular coverage across campus.

 Cincinnati Bell and Sprint Nextel Corp., which also has worked with universities on wireless and cellular programs, say the arrangements give them access to new customers and allow schools to offer services that some see as competitive advantages in attracting students.